 Table of contents

 Active listening skills are a key ability for the modern workplace.
-A worker who is demonstrating active listening skills on a consistent basis is a worker who is proving that they can be counted on by employers, co-workers and team members.
+A worker who is demonstrating strong listening skills on a consistent basis is a worker who is proving that they can be counted on by employers, coworkers, and team members.

-- Examples of active listening skills to use on your resume.
+- Examples of specific skills to use on your resume

-- Tips to help you improve your active listening skills.
+- Tips to help you improve as a collaborator

 First, what does active listening mean?
 Active listening is deeper than just hearing the words that someone says to you.
 It means metabolizing their meaning and engaging with the speaker.
 If you aren't giving your full attention to the speaker, then you aren't practicing active listening.